PIERRE C. FRALEY SCHOLARSHIP

 To be eligible for the Pierre C. Fraley Scholarship the applicant must meet the criteria listed below:

 The applicant must be applying to a French program.
-The program courses must be conducted in French, and
+The program must be

-be located in either the United States or in a Francophone country and is subject to the approval of the Alliance Française's Scholarship
+and be located in either the United States or in a Francophone country and is subject to the approval of the Alliance Française's

 - The committee may require an oral or written report of the recipient's progress after completion of the program

 The Alliance Française (AF) scholarship committee will weigh need, merit, and the applicant’s career plans when awarding the scholarship in the amount of $6,000.